UBC-CIC/cicnet/README.md

 ## Stack

-* **Front-end** ReactJS is used, Argon Dashboard is used for the UI, with Amplify to use AWS Resources
+* **Front-end** ReactJS is used with Redux, MaterialUI is used for the UI, with Amplify to use AWS Resources

 * **Database** Data saved on DynamoDB